Vote for Kai Call - Toiora Whakapūmau Kai

 Level food safety rules, processes & communication so small and medium producers can thrive alongside larger corporate interests.

-Create a freight equalisation scheme for essential food, including grains, across Aotearoa waterways
+Create a freight equalisation scheme for essential food, including grains, across Aotearoa waterways.

 4. Invest in Health, Not Just Healthcare - he kai he rongoā, he rongoā he kai